 To start the cook, if you like, you can brine the lamb 24hrs before vacuum packing it ready to go.
 The brine consists of, you guessed it, salt and water.
 Here's the most remarkable (coolest) thing about brining.
-Any other ingredients you put into the brine will soak into the meat.
+Any other ingredients you put into the brine, their flavours will soak into the meat.
 It's like a subtle marinade that slowly sneaks in.
 During this wizardry, the cells of the meat swell by, I think, osmosis due to the high salt content.
 We use a couple of heaped tablespoons of salt to 1-2 litres of water.

 Our go-to seasoning at the moment is CharBro Lemon #1, and it works well with so many meats.
 We used about two tablespoons of the CharBro for this cook in the brine to add lemon and herb flavour.